FRONTLINE SECURITY SOLUTIONS LIMITED CONDITIONS OF SALE

 14.3 The Company may share Personal Information with the Company’s service providers in accordance with applicable data privacy laws and with appropriate protections.

-14.4 The Company may store Personal Information on servers located and accessible globally by UTC entities and their service providers with appropriate protections in place.
+14.4 The Company may store Personal Information on servers located and accessible globally by Chubb Group Limited entities and their service providers with appropriate protections in place.

 14.5 If the Company processes Personal Information under this Agreement, the Company will retain the Personal Information for the term of this Agreement and thereafter as required under this Agreement, to protect the Company’s legal rights, or as required or permitted by law or audit requirements.
 If processes Personal Information for purposes separate and apart from this Agreement, the Company serves as a controller and assumes legal obligations as a controller, including for defining the appropriate retention period.

 14.6 If the Personal Information is involved in a Data Breach Incident (set of circumstances that involve actual or a reasonable possibility of unauthorized access to or possession of, or the loss or destruction of, Personal Information), the party on whose system the data was stored is responsible for any notifications and associated costs.
 Unless prohibited by law or a regulator with jurisdiction over a party, the notifying party shall make reasonable efforts to coordinate with the other party to allow input into the notification before it is made.